sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 SACM Components are intended to interact with other SACM Components.
 These interactions can be thought of, at the architectural level, as the combination of interfaces with their supported operations.
 Each interaction will convey a payload of information.
 The payload information is expected to contain sub-domain-specific characteristics and/or instructions.

 ## Interaction Categories
 Two categories of interactions SHOULD be supported by the Integration Service; broadcast and directed.
+Broadcast interactions are asynchronous by default, and directed interactions may be invoked either synchronously or asynchronously.
+Each interaction category SHOULD adhere to topic naming conventions described below.

 ### Broadcast
 A broadcast interaction, commonly known as "publish/subscribe", allows for a wider distribution of a message payload.
 When a payload is published to a topic on the Integration Service, all subscribers to that topic are alerted and may consume the message payload.
 This category of interaction can also be described as a "unicast" interaction when a topic only has a single subscriber.
 An example of a broadcast interaction could be to publish Linux OVAL objects to a posture collection topic.
 Subscribing consumers receive the notification, and proceed to collect endpoint configuration posture based on the new content.

+When interacting via broadcast, topic naming conventions should provide an adequate amount of information to be deterministic regarding the purpose of the interaction.
+For example, a broadcast topic named `/collection/oval` would indicate that (a) the payloads published to the topic are represented as OVAL definitions, and that (b) subscribers to that topic have advertised capabilities to perform collection using an OVAL-compliant engine.

 ### Directed
 The intent of a directed interaction is to enable point-to-point communications between a producer and consumer, through the standard interfaces provided by the Integration Service.
 The provider component indicates which consumer is intended to receive the payload, and the Integration Service routes the payload directly to that consumer.
 Two "styles" of directed interaction exist, differing only by the response from the payload consumer.

+When interacting via directed messaging, topic naming conventions should provide an adequate amount of information to be deterministic regarding the operation(s) to be performed, and the component performing them.
+For example, a topic named `/collector-1234/ad-hoc-collection` would indicate a payload of collection instructions, provided to a specific component identified as "collector-1234", directing that component to perform Ad-Hoc Collection.

 #### Synchronous
 Synchronous, request/response style interaction requires that the requesting component block and wait for the receiving component to respond, or to time out when that response is delayed past a given time threshold.
 A synchronous interaction example may be querying a CMDB for posture attribute information in order to perform an evaluation.